 In the 2019-20 season, Longleash collaborates with Greek collective meta.ξ, filmmakers Pascal Perich and Caroline Mariko Stucky, mezzo-soprano Jennifer Johnson Cano, and composers Wang Lu, Anthony Vine, Johan Svensson, Reiko Fueting, and Sarah Hennies.
 The recipient of grants from New Music USA, the Aaron Copland Fund for Music, Music Academy of the West, and Chamber Music America, Longleash has premiered over 30 works, and received critical acclaim for their “tight playing,” “lucid interpretations,” and “inspired” premiere recordings (Tempo).

 October 2017 marked the highly-anticipated release of Longleash’s debut album, Passage, on New Focus Recordings.
 Featuring new music by an international group of composers launching remarkable careers, Passage earned wide critical acclaim, praising the trio’s performance as “fearlessly accomplished, the most outré effects realised with confident ease” (The Arts Desk) and “vividly maximizing the musicality and accessibility of uncompromisingly experimental pieces” (Textura).
 Passage was also featured on critics’ playlists including Alex Ross’ The Rest is Noise, Peter Margasak’s Chicago Reader, and Steve Smith’s The Log Journal.
 Longleash celebrated the release of Passage with its debut at New York's (le) poisson rouge.

-UPDATED NOVEMBER 2017.
+UPDATED JULY 2019.
 PLEASE DESTROY ALL PREVIOUS VERSIONS.